 Reception

 Finally, it is often a bit more relaxed but equally important.
-Shooting the reception can, for the most part, be more free flowing as you follow the energy, emotion and action.
-However, there are a few moments that should still be shot listed for the reception.
+Shooting the reception can, for the most part, be more free flowing as you follow the energy, emotion, and action.
+However, there are a few moments that should still be shot listed for the reception—including candid wedding party pictures during toasts, dancing, and unguarded celebrations.

-• Entrance of wedding party and newlywed couple
+- The entrance of the wedding party and the newlywed couple

 Up Next